Centrora/dreamtruedocs/emails.rst

 In the panel, we can define the email parameters.

-1. In the ``Email Type`` drop-down menu, we can choose for what event the email will be triggered.
+1. In the ``Email Type`` drop-down menu, choose for what event the email will be triggered.

-2.
+2. Edit the template body with the available variables which can fetch the user/membership information.

+3. After saving the email, we can test it by entering the email address at the top right corner and clicking ``Send``.